heesukj/kitchen-svc/README.md

 ## Project details (libraries and services => technologies):
 - DB: mongoDB  (NoSQL Database)
-- server: Spring boot REST JPA
+- server: Spring boot REST JPA (Java Persistence API)
 - UI: Angular 2

 ## Hosting (all cloud-based)- the way to run(deploy) those libraries and services so that our site is available in the internet: